Happy New Year!

 Burnett noted that Salinger was an average student at first, but then, about three weeks before the end of the second semester, "he suddenly came to life" and wrote three stories, all of which impressed Burnett.
 He praised Salinger's talent and accepted one of his stories, The Young Folks, for publication in Story magazine.

-In 1941, Salinger met and began dating Oona O'Neill, daughter of legendary playwright Eugene O'Neill.
+In 1941, Salinger met and began dating Oona O'Neill, the daughter of legendary playwright Eugene O'Neill.
 Although he found her to be a self-absorbed debutante, he fell in love with her.
 He called her often and wrote her long letters.

 Unfortunately, their relationship ended when Oona began dating film legend Charlie Chaplin, whom she would later marry.
 That same year, Salinger began submitting short stories to The New Yorker magazine, which rejected seven of them.